-Adopt the universal definition for complex patient discharge: patients who are medically ready to be transferred outside of an acute care setting but are unable to do so due to discharge barriers.
-Develop process of receiving standard, documented discharge barrier information from the acute care setting as outlined in Appendix X: Standard Discharge Barrier Checklist and communicate to the dedicated complex discharge team. and po ateral processes for complete and timely communication of patient information to acute st-acute care settings, including Home and Community Services, Developmental ities Administration, Area Agencies on Aging, and post-acute care settings.
-Identify y and track members that qualify as a complex patient discharge.
-Prioriti ze complex discharges to facilitate the prior authorization process when appropriate. • nent standardized post-acute coverage setting criteria and standard medication prior ization criteria.
-0 Coordinate with both acute care settings and post-acute settings on prior authorization for post-acute coverage processes and medication needs during discharge planning processes. e a dedicated team and process for assisting with discharge planning and discharge tion when a member is identified as a complex discharge.
-0 Coordinate discharge care plans with delivery sites, post-acute sites, and external organizations as necessary 0 Elective: Reach out to acute care team on day of admission for patients that have documented discharge barriers.
-0 Emergent: Reach out to acute care team upon notification of patient's admission for patients that have documented discharge barriers. payer status to identify disparities. ☐ Maintain adequate network of post-acute providers for every hospital referral region based of historic need for post-acute bed placement.
-0 Regularly verify network is adequate by analyzing utilization numbers.
-0 Identify post-acute providers that can accept acute care discharges on weekends and holidays and communicate this information to discharge planning teams. pate in statewide efforts to reduce complex patient discharges and identify solutions to line transition of care processes.
-Work with acute care facility to create secondary discharge plan when appropriate if discharging to short term rehab or other post-acute care setting.
+- □ Adopt the common definition for complex patient discharge: Patients who are medically ready to be transferred outside of an acute care setting but are unable to do so due to discharge barriers. - Develop process of receiving standard, documented discharge barrier information from the acute care setting as outlined in Appendix B: Standard Discharge Barrier List and communicate to the dedicated complex discharge team or lead. - Use complete and timely two-way communication and coordination of patient information across key partners including but not limited to acute and post-acute care providers, and relevant social service and public health agencies including Home and Community Services, Developmental Disabilities Administration, and Area Agencies on Aging. - Have a system to identify and track members that qualify as a complex patient discharge.
+Consider developing a system to proactively identify when a patient previously experienced a complex discharge.
+Notify complex discharge team and/or lead when this occurs. - □ Prioritize complex discharges to facilitate the prior authorization process when appropriate. - □ Implement standardized post-acute coverage setting criteria and standard medication prior authorization criteria. - Coordinate with both acute care settings and post-acute providers on prior authorization for post-acute coverage processes, medication needs and durable medical equipment during discharge planning processes. - □ Provide a dedicated team and process for assisting with discharge planning and discharge disposition when a member is identified as a complex discharge. - Coordinate discharge care plans with acute care settings, post-acute settings, and other relevant organizations as necessary - Elective admissions: Reach out to acute care team on day of admission for patients that have documented discharge barriers. - Emergent admissions: Reach out to acute care team upon notification of patient's admission for patients that have documented discharge barriers. - Screen for and track rates of Social Determinants of Health (SDOH) screening and referral for members, and stratify by Race, Ethnicity and Language (REaL) data to identify disparities.
+Develop pathways to address identified disparities.
+Follow Foundation for Health Care Quality Recommendations on Social Needs Screening and Social Needs Intervention to prioritize screening for social needs. - □ Maintain adequate network of post-acute providers for every hospital referral region based on historic need for post-acute bed placement. - Regularly verify network is adequate by analyzing utilization numbers. - Identify post-acute providers that can accept acute care discharges on weekends and holidays and communicate this information to discharge planning teams. - □ Work with the patient or decision-maker, acute care facility and post-acute facility to create secondary discharge plan when appropriate. - □ Participate in regular length of stay meetings with hospitals and Home and Community Services.